apify/apify-sdk-js/packages/apify/README.md

 ## Contributing

-Your code contributions are welcome and you'll be praised to eternity!
+Your code contributions are welcome, and you'll be praised to eternity!
 If you have any ideas for improvements, either submit an issue or create a pull request.
 For contribution guidelines and the code of conduct, see [CONTRIBUTING.md](https://github.com/apify/apify-sdk-js/blob/master/CONTRIBUTING.md).